In this post, learn about Lion’s mane mushroom health benefits, how to eat them, and how to supplement Lion’s mane.

 Lion’s mane mushrooms (Hericium Erinaceus) are very much like their name: majestic like a lion in appearance.
 They also happen to be delicious.

-As you may know, medicinal mushrooms are healthy, and the lion’s mane mushroom is getting some attention for its unique ability to influence our brain.
+As you may know, medicinal mushrooms are healthy, and the lion’s mane mushroom is getting some attention for its unique ability to influence our brains.
 Our brains are just like every other part of our bodies: it needs healthy food to properly cleanse from toxins and function well.

 I include affiliate links in this post.
 Here is the disclosure page describing our affiliate links.